jduchateau/BURP/README.md

 $ mvn dependency:copy-dependencies
 ```

 You can add `-DskipTests` after `mvn package` to skip the unit tests.
-The tests do rely on Docker for testing mappings on top of MySQL and PostgreSQL.
+The tests do rely on Docker for testing mappings

-Some libraries are available on GitHub's maven repository.
-Add a GitHub authentication token to your Apache Maven `settings.xml` file.
-More information can be found [here](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry).
+on top of MySQL and PostgreSQL.

 ## Using BURP

-The run the R2RML processor, execute the following command:
+The run the RML processor, execute the following command:

 ```bash
 $ java -jar burp.jar [-h] [-b=<baseIRI>] -m=<mappingFile> [-o=<outputFile>]
 ```

 A fat jar is also provided with the [Apache Maven Shade Plugin](https://maven.apache.org/plugins/maven-shade-plugin/).
 It does not depend on the `dependency` folder.

 ```
 Usage: burp [-h] [-b=<baseIRI>] -m=<mappingFile> [-o=<outputFile>]